Wireless millimeterwave electro-optics on thin film lithium niobate: Abstract

 \section{Abstract}

-The rapid growth of global data traffic is accelerating the need for ultra-broadband communication technologies, particularly in inter-data center links, cloud infrastructure, and emerging 6G wireless systems.
-Applications such as optical computing and quantum information processing further demand fast, scalable ways to interface optical and electronic signals.
-Integrated electro-optic modulators offer a compact and efficient solution, but extending their operation into the millimeterwave (mmWave) and terahertz regimes while providing wide operational bandwidths and compatibility with wireless mmWave signals is difficult.
-Key challenges include high transmission line losses and bulky electrical packaging, limiting the performance and scalability of these systems.
+The rapid growth of global data traffic is accelerating the need for ultra-broadband communication technologies, particularly in cloud infrastructure and emerging 6G wireless systems.
+Optical computing and quantum information processing also demand fast, scalable ways to interface optical and electronic signals.
+Integrated electro-optic modulators provide a compact and efficient solution, but extending their operation into the millimeterwave (mmWave) range with wide bandwidth and compatibility with wireless signals remains a significant challenge.
+Bulky electrical packaging and high mmWave losses remain primary barriers to scalability and high performance.

-Here, we demonstrate a wireless and wideband electro-optic modulation architecture that directly interfaces wireless mmWave signals with optical ones, eliminating the need for impedance-matched mmWave probes and cables.
-By integrating an on-chip antenna directly with a co-designed traveling-wave transmission line on thin-film lithium niobate, we achieve spectrally flat phase modulation across the WR9.0 (82–125 GHz) and WR2.8 (240–380 GHz) bands.
-The wideband nature of our modulator enables the device to function as a high-speed mmWave detector.
-By modulating the mmWave carrier at frequencies up to 6 GHz, we demonstrate the device’s flat and wide detection bandwidth—critical for 6G communication and high-speed mmWave sensing.
-Beyond traveling-wave detection, our wireless platform enables resonant electro-optic frequency comb generation with mode spacing of 123.2 GHz and 307.9 GHz.
-Extracted single-photon electro-optic coupling rates of $g_{eo} =2\pi\times 10.61$~kHz and 25.99~kHz, at 123.2 and 307.9~GHz, respectively, demonstrate favorable scaling with mmWave frequency.
-These results establish a new class of broadband, wireless electro-optic devices for high-speed modulation, detection, and frequency comb generation, with promising applications in communications, sensing, and quantum technologies.
+Here, we demonstrate a wireless and wideband electro-optic modulation architecture that directly interfaces mmWaves with optical signals, eliminating the need for impedance-matched mmWave probes and cables.
+By integrating an on-chip antenna with a co-designed transmission line on thin-film lithium niobate platform, we achieve wideband modulation across the WR9.0 (82–125 GHz) and WR2.8 (240–380 GHz) bands.
+The wideband nature of our modulator enables the device to function as a high-speed detector of mmWave carriers modulated up to 6~GHz and achieves a flat and wide response, a key requirement for 6G and high-speed mmWave sensing.
+By configuring the antenna-coupled transmission line to operate as a mmWave cavity, our wireless platform enables triply resonant electro-optic transduction, supporting frequency comb generation with mode spacing of 123.2 GHz and 307.9 GHz.
+Extracted single-photon electro-optic coupling rates of $g_{0} =2\pi\times 4.98$~kHz and $2\pi\times9.93$~kHz at 123.2 GHz and 307.9 GHz, respectively, highlight favorable scaling with increasing mmWave frequency.
+These results introduce a new class of wireless electro-optic devices for high-speed modulation, detection, and frequency comb generation, with impactful applications in communications, sensing, and quantum technologies.